aospapp/aosp/external/devlib/doc/instrumentation.rst

 .. attribute:: InstrumentChannel.site

-   The name of the "site" from which the measurments are collected (e.g. voltage rail, sensor, etc).
+   The name of the "site" from which the measurements are collected (e.g. voltage rail, sensor, etc).

 .. attribute:: InstrumentChannel.kind

-   A string indingcating the type of measrument that will be collted.
+   A string indicating the type of measurement that will be collected.
 This is the ``name`` of the :class:`MeasurmentType` associated with this channel.

 .. attribute:: InstrumentChannel.units

-   Units in which measurment will be reported. this is determined by the underlying :class:`MeasurmentType`.
+   Units in which measurement will be reported. this is determined by the underlying :class:`MeasurmentType`.

 .. attribute:: InstrumentChannel.label

-   A label that can be attached to measurments associated with with channel.
+   A label that can be attached to measurements associated with with channel.
    This is constructed with ::

        '{}_{}'.format(self.site, self.kind)